emard/ulx3s/README.md

 ULX3S should carry all digital logic on our research, education and makerspace projects in next 5 years.

-Schematics and PCB are done in open source KiCAD PCB editor:
+[Schematics](/doc/schematics.pdf) and PCB are done in open source KiCAD PCB editor:

     kicad ulx3s.pro

-[Schematics](/doc/schematics.pdf) and is pretty close to final.

 [PCB v1.7 is produced](/pic/ulx3st-real.jpg)
 Important board features are tested and work like